SchmidtRichard/Authentication-Security/README.md

 ```

 > :warning:
 >      There is just one more thing we need to [add](https://github.com/jaredhanson/passport-google-oauth2#readme) to this configuration because Google is sunsetting the **Google+ API (deprecated)** and all things related to Google+, previously this package relied on [Google+](https://github.com/jaredhanson/passport-google-oauth2/issues/50#issuecomment-449188012) to obtain user information so they got the user's Google+ profile and we need to [fix the deprecation of the Google+ API](https://github.com/jaredhanson/passport-google-oauth2/pull/51) by adding `userProfileURL: 'https://www.googleapis.com/oauth2/v3/userinfo'` to the **strategy options ((use the oauth userinfo endpoint instead of G+)**.
+>
-> So now when we use `passport` to **authenticate** our users using **Google OAuth** we are no longer gonna be retrieving their profile information from their **Google+** account but instead we are going to retrieve it from their info which is simply another **endpoint** on Google.</br>
+>      So now when we use `passport` to **authenticate** our users using **Google OAuth** we are no longer gonna be retrieving their profile information from their **Google+** account but instead we are going to retrieve it from their info which is simply another **endpoint** on Google.
+>
 >      It is very likely that at some point if the **Google+ API** deprecates then the code might not work and we are probably going to get some warnings down the line in the console telling something like: **"Google+ API deprecated.
 Fix it by doing this..."**</br>
 >      So now the code looks like the below:

 #### passport-google-oauth20 Configure Strategy Code Example